MartinWinton/MySQL-Employees/README.md

 # MySQL-Employees
 Viewer and Editor for the sample MySQL database: Employees

-Allows user to insert, delete view and update data from the sample MySQL database: employees
+Allows user to insert, delete view and update data from the sample MySQL database: employees.